highcharts-for-python/.github/profile/README.rst

 **High-end data visualization for the Python ecosystem**

-The **Highcharts for Python Toolkit** is a Python library that provides a Python wrapper for the fantastic `Highcharts <https://www.highcharts.com>`__ suite of JavaScript data visualization libraries, with full integration into the robust Python ecosystem.
+The **Highcharts for Python Toolkit** is a set of Python libraries that provide a Python wrapper for the `Highcharts <https://www.highcharts.com>`__ suite of JavaScript data visualization libraries, with full integration across the Python ecosystem.

 The full toolkit includes support for: